MartinLocher/carcounter/README.md

-#ESP Car Counter in ULP
+# ESP Car Counter in ULP

-This code merges the ULP example (ULP Pulse Counting) with LoraWan functionalit$ Its intention is to count cars in an arbitrary parking lot by counting pulses o$ A sonar sensor is attached to the esp32 and is pulsing whenever the barrier det$
+This code merges the ULP example (ULP Pulse Counting) with LoraWan functionality $ Its intention is to count cars in an arbitrary parking lot by counting pulses o$ A sonar sensor is attached to the esp32 and is pulsing whenever the barrier det$